fauna/fauna-dotnet/README.md

 * `0`: `LogLevel.Trace` and higher (all messages)
 * `3`: `LogLevel.Warning` and higher

+The driver logs HTTP request and response details, including headers.
+For security, the `Authorization` header is redacted in debug logs but is visible in trace logs.

 > [!NOTE]
 > As of v1.0.0, the driver only outputs `LogLevel.Debug` messages.
 Use `0` (Trace) or `1` (Debug) to log these messages.